KnocknockNet/developer.Knocknock/README.md

-developer.lifeid.io
+developer.Knocknock
 -------------------------
 This repo was forked from [Slate](https://github.com/lord/slate).
 The `master` branch is left unchanged so it can be synced with the upstream repo.
-The default branch for this repo is `lifeid`, and contains changes specific to lifeID.
-The `gh-pages` branch is what is actually served by Github when people visit https://developer.lifeid.io.
-This is the branch is updated via the Slate tools.
+The default branch for this repo is `knocknock`, and contains changes specific to knocknock.
+The `gh-pages` branch is what is actually served by Github when people visit https://developer.Knocknock This is the branch is updated via the Slate tools.

 Getting Started
 ---------------------